Lawyer: Responsibilities

-Oral argument in the courts
+Oral arguments in a courtroom

-Arguing a client's case before a judge or jury in a court of law is the traditional province of the barrister in England and Australia, and of advocates in some civil law jurisdictions.
-However, the boundary between barristers and solicitors has evolved.
-In England today, the barrister monopoly covers only appellate courts, and barristers must compete directly with solicitors in many trial courts.
-In countries like the United States, which have fused legal professions, there are trial lawyers who specialize in trying cases in court, but trial lawyers do not have a legal monopoly like barristers.
-In some countries, litigants have the option of arguing pro se, or on their own behalf.
-It is common for litigants to appear unrepresented before certain courts like small claims courts; indeed, many such courts do not allow lawyers to speak for their clients, in an effort to save money for all participants in a small case.
+Some lawyers, particularly barristers and advocates, argue the legal cases of clients case before a judge or jury in a court of law.

+In some jurisdictions, there are specialist lawyers who have exclusive rights of audience before a court.
+In others, particularly fused legal jurisdictions, there are lawyers who specialize in courtroom advocacy but who do not have a legal monopoly over the profession.

+In some countries, litigants have the option of arguing on their own behalf.
 In other countries, like Venezuela, no one may appear before a judge unless represented by a lawyer.
-The advantage of the latter regime is that lawyers are familiar with the court's customs and procedures, and make the legal system more efficient for all involved.
+The advantage of the latter regime is that lawyers are familiar with the court's customs and procedures, making the legal system more efficient for all involved.
 Unrepresented parties often damage their own credibility or slow the court down as a result of their inexperience.

 Research and drafting of court papers

 Often, lawyers brief a court in writing on the issues in a case before the issues can be orally argued.
 They may have to perform extensive research into relevant facts.
 Also, they draft legal papers and prepare for an oral argument.

-In England, the usual division of labor is that a solicitor will obtain the facts of the case from the client and then brief a barrister (usually in writing).
-The barrister then researches and drafts the necessary court pleadings (which will be filed and served by the solicitor) and orally argues the case.
+In split common law jurisdictions, the usual division of labor is that a solicitor will obtain the facts of the case from the client and then brief a barrister, usually in writing.
+The barrister then researches and drafts the necessary court pleadings, which will be filed and served by the solicitor, and orally argues the case.

-In Spain, the procurator merely signs and presents the papers to the court, but it is the advocate who drafts the papers and argues the case.

-In some countries, like Japan, a scrivener or clerk may fill out court forms and draft simple papers for laypersons who cannot afford or do not need attorneys, and advise them on how to manage and argue their own cases.
+In Spanish civil law, the procurator merely signs and presents the papers to the court, but it is the advocate who drafts the papers and argues the case.
+In other civil law jurisdictions, like Japan, a scrivener or clerk may fill out court forms and draft simple papers for laypersons who cannot afford or do not need attorneys, and advise them on how to manage and argue their own cases.

-Advocacy (written and oral) in administrative hearings
+Advocacy in administrative hearings

 In most developed countries, the legislature has granted original jurisdiction over highly technical matters to executive branch administrative agencies which oversee such things.
 As a result, some lawyers have become specialists in administrative law.
 In a few countries, there is a special category of jurists with a monopoly over this form of advocacy; for example, France formerly had conseils juridiques (who were merged into the main legal profession in 1991).
 In other countries, like the United States, lawyers have been effectively barred by statute from certain types of administrative hearings in order to preserve their informality.